nrl-ai/daisykit/docs/contribution.md

 - The development flow should be:

 ```
-Create a new branch for development => Write some code => Test your new code => Create a pull request to master branch and add teammate to review => Revise if needed => Your teammate approve and merge your pull request.
+Create a new branch for development => Write some code => Test your new code => Create a pull request to master branch and add your teammates to review => Revise if needed => A teammate approves and merges your pull request after all reviewer approved.
 ```

 ## III.
 Contribute to DaisyKit SDK

 Create a pull request to <https://github.com/VNOpenAI/daisykit>.
-Visit repository for the setup instruction.
+Visit repository for the setup instructions.

 **Next tasks:** Build model training code, inference code, design and build flow architecture, write documentation and tutorials.

 ## IV.
 Contribute to DaisyKit Android

 Create a pull request to <https://github.com/VNOpenAI/daisykit-android>.
-Visit repository for the setup instruction.
+Visit repository for the setup instructions.

 **Next tasks:** Build wrappers for Kotlin, Java and example applications.

 ## V. Contribute to Daisykit iOS

 Create a pull request to <https://github.com/VNOpenAI/daisykit-ios>.
-Visit repository for the setup instruction.
+Visit repository for the setup instructions.

 **Next tasks:** Build base app, wrappers for Swift, Objective-C and example applications.